 Skip to content

-The CSRD directive on corporate sustainability reporting introduces significantly expanded reporting obligations.
+The CSRD directive significantly expands corporate sustainability reporting obligations.
 With this regulation, companies must comprehensively report their sustainability impacts according to ESRS standards.

-Collecting and analyzing the data required by ESRS standards
+• Collect and analyze the data required by ESRS standards

 The new sustainability reporting obligations require not only annual reporting but also broader strategic considerations related to three sustainability themes.
 In conjunction with the management report, the company’s reported sustainability information concerning environmental, social, and governance factors will be verified from a double materiality perspective.